jenwilson521/benchmark_PathFX/README.md

 - genes are compared by default
 - to compare phenotypes use --phenotypes or -p.
 For example: `python compare_versions.py -d metformin -p`
 - to compare genes with associated phenotypes use --genes-with-phenotype or -gwp.
 For example: `python compare_versions.py -d metformin -gwp`
+- -p and -gwp can be used with --drugs and --random-drugs

 ### Used cached analyses (--cache)